 In the mid 1800’s the Henry Farm encompassed over 500 acres raising grains, sheep and cattle as well as an orchard with Apple and pear trees.
-For almost 150 years the farm operated before being sold into separate tracts with several being purchased by Marc and Elaine Bradley, the Henry’s great grandson and his wife, to be used as a conservation facility for their collection of rare and endangered animals from around the world.
+For almost 150 years the farm operated before being sold into separate tracts with several being purchased by Marc and Elaine Bradley, the Henry’s great, great grandson and his wife, to be used as a conservation facility for their collection of rare and endangered animals from around the world.

 Much at the farm has changed over the last 174 years but much has remained the same.
 Successful reproduction of some of the rarest animals on Earth has taken place here.
 Yet the landscape remains natural and the serenity unchanged.
 Having formed successful working relationships with zoos all around the country, the Bradley’s decided to restructure the facility into a working zoo to allow closer intimate encounters with its residents.